 For example: Let’s say that you want to sign up for a free offer on some website, but you would prefer to avoid getting a bunch of spam for privacy reasons.
 So, you hesitate to use your primary personal email address.
 In this situation, you could use your secondary disposable email address.

-The confirmation request and any subsequent spam would be sent to your disposable e-mail address.
-The only time you would need to visit the disposable email account mailbox would be to click on confirmation links or confirm information.
-This way, you don’t have to worry about all of the other spam that may come in the future.
+The confirmation request and any subsequent spam will be sent to your disposable e-mail address.
+You would only need to visit the disposable email account mailbox to click on confirmation links or confirm information.
+This way, you don’t have to worry about the other spam that may come in the future.

 A disposable email address can be a valuable tool to protect the usefulness of your primary email address.
+For related information, see:

 Please leave a message below if you have any questions about disposable email addresses and throwaway/temporary accounts.